| Bryan Adams Close

 - Round-trip group transportation

-- Six nights of lodging at a hotel in the Washington metropolitan area
+- Five nights of lodging at a hotel in the Washington metropolitan area

 - All program instruction